bigmlcom/bigml-csharp/README.md

 ### Adding JSON Library

-This binginds uses the System.Json dll that was released as part of Silverlight Framework ([See reference] (https://msdn.microsoft.com/en-us/library/system.json(v=vs.95).aspx)).
+This bindings uses the System.Json dll that was released as part of Silverlight Framework ([See reference] (https://msdn.microsoft.com/en-us/library/system.json(v=vs.95).aspx)).
 So, its common to add it mannually.
 In order to add it you should use the package manager.
 In your visual studio enviroments